okibayu/ism/README.md

 **Travel Website for Dummy**

-This prototype files has adopted from my project on this [MockupHub](https://github.com/mockuphub) (https://img.icons8.com/material-rounded/2x/github.png)and it's maintained by myself as Freelancer UX Designer & Full Stack Frond-End Developer (newbie in programming) :wink:
+This prototype files has adopted from my project on this [MockupHub](https://github.com/mockuphub)  and it's maintained by myself as Freelancer UX Designer & Full Stack Frond-End Developer (newbie in programming) :wink:

 This build with the world's most popular front-end library, the last version of [Bootstrap](https://getbootstrap.com/)  and [ReactJS](https://reactjs.org/) .